Elliot1235/android-runner/README.md

     "com.android.chrome" #chrome canary's package name ],
 ```
-Example configuration files can be found in the subdirectories of the `examples` directory.

 ## Methods to imitate human hands to automatically click screen and move the screen
 ### tap